This page describes the Law Enforcement Division employment benefits.

 This program allows eligible employees to put aside a portion of their pay before state or federal income taxes are deducted and to build financial security for retirement above and beyond what their basic retirement plan may offer.

 Minimum qualifications are age 60 with at least 10 years of creditable service.
 With 30 years service, employees may retire at any age.
-To qualify for disability retirement, one must have at least 13 years and 4 months of service and be permanently disabled from further performance of duties.
+To qualify for disability retirement, one must have at least 15 years of creditable service, under 60 years of age, and be permanently disabled from further performance of duties.

 Generally, employees are insured at 18 times their monthly salary under the Employees Retirement System Group Term Life Insurance program.